Table of Contents

 - Sugarcane

-- Agroforestry – integrating trees with crops and livestock to provide shade, reduce soil erosion, and enhance biodiversity.
+- Agroforestry: Integrating trees with crops and livestock to provide shade, improve soil health, reduce erosion, and enhance biodiversity.

-- Slash-and-burn or shifting cultivation – though increasingly unsustainable due to population pressure and deforestation.
+- Shifting cultivation (slash-and-burn): A traditional practice involving clearing forest patches for cultivation, though increasingly unsustainable due to population pressures and deforestation.

 Dry Climate Zones

-- Cacti (e.g., prickly pear for fodder and fruit)
+- Cacti species (e.g., prickly pear for fodder and fruit)

 - Olives